 There are two main teaching points in this lesson.
-First, one of the purposes of using multiple sources is to understand that there can be more than one interpretation of historical "facts," such as whether slaves or paid workers built the pyramids.
+First, one of the purposes of using multiple sources is to understand that there can be more than one representation of historical "facts," such as whether Moctezuma believed Cortés was a god.
 Second, it is important to consider authors' purpose for writing and their inclusion or avoidance of certain facts when determining the credibility of their evidence.